-We all know that COVID-19 has had a large impact on our community.
-This year our particular focus will be on areas that have been most impacted by COVID-19 such as trauma and mental health of children, regression in school and increased substance use.
-We will prioritize evidence-based programs that can address these challenges.
+Due to the large impact of Covid-19 on our community, special focus will be on areas that have been most impacted such as trauma and mental health of children, regression in school and increased substance use.
+Priority will be given to evidence-based programs that can address these challenges.